 "I know," Hoss said, and his voice was grim.

 "Something's wrong," Joe said.
-He turned his head to look at Hoss.
+"Adam should be back by now."
 He could barely make out his brother's face in the dim light.
 "You've got to go after him."

 Hoss sat up slowly and shook his head.
 "I can't."